FarahUzma/kafka-java-basics/README.md

 A consumer group with 3 consumers listening from a topic with 3 partitions:

-￼

-Now when any of the terminal is closed and consumer is removed, Partitions are reassigned amongst active consumers ￼
-If only one consumer is remaining, all partitions will publish to one.
+￼Now when any of the terminal is closed and consumer is removed, Partitions are reassigned amongst active consumers ￼If only one consumer is remaining, all partitions will publish to one.
 5. Another Imp thing: Suppose we are now listening to the first-topic from  kafka-console-consumer --bootstrap-server 127.0.0.1:9092 --topic first_topic --group my-second-app --from-beginning  this will display all the messages that were produced to this topic from the beginning.
 All good all expected.
 But now if you stop this command and run same one again, you will not see all the messages from beginning.
 Because the offset of messages read by my-second-app is committed.
 So until the messages that were last read won’t be read now.
 ￼